AnalyticsAutomated/analytics_automated/docs/the_UI.rst

 **Name**: Gives your backend a useful memorable name

-**Server Type**: Tells A_A what kind of execution location this is
+**Server Type**: Tells A_A what kind of execution location this is.

-**IP & Port**: When a backend is remote to the worker these details allow the worker to find the backend on the network.
-These are not used for the LOCALHOST backend, **NOTE: THESE ARE CURRENTLY NOT USED IN THIS RELEASE OF A_A**
+  'localhost': executes the computation on the machine that the celery worker is running on
+   'GridEngine': uses python DRMAA to submit jobs to a Grid Engine head node running on the same machine the celery work is running on 'Rserver': This option is not currently supported

-**Path**: This is a location on a disk (or network drive) which the backend has access to it will be used to store temporary files which the task needs on execution
+**Path**: This is a location on a disk (or network drive) which the backend celery workers can write to and will be used to store temporary files which the tasks needs on execution

 **Backend Users**: You can define a user (user name and passowrd) which the worker will use to execute the task on backend which support this functionality